July 8 ~ Disaster Into an Opportunity

 “I believe that every right implies a responsibility; every opportunity, an obligation; every possession, a duty,” said the successful entrepreneur.

-Like his contemporary Andrew Carnegie, Rockefeller started with little.
-In 1859, with $1,000 saved and another $1,000 borrowed from his father, Rockefeller formed a merchant partnership with neighbor Maurice Clark.
+Like Andrew Carnegie, Rockefeller started with little.
+In 1859, with $1,000 of savings and $1,000 borrowed from his father, he began a merchant partnership with neighbor Maurice Clark.

-In 1863 the duo added partner, Samuel Andrews and turned to oil production.
-"The road to happiness lies in two simple principles: find what it is that interests you and that you can do well, and when you find it, put your whole soul into it every bit of energy and ambition and natural ability you have," Rockefeller explained.
+By 1863, with the addition of partner Samuel Andrews, the team pivoted to oil production.
+“The road to happiness lies in two simple principles: find what it is that interests you and that you can do well, and when you find it, put your whole soul into it—every bit of energy and ability you have,” Rockefeller explained.

 “I believe it is a duty for a man to get all the money he honestly can and give all he can,” he said.